bentoml/aws-sagemaker-deploy/README.md

     - `$ pip install -r requirements.txt`

-## Deploy Iris Classifier from BentoML quickstart guide to AWS Sagemaker
+## Quickstart

+You can try out the deployment script with the IrisClassifier for the iris dataset that is given in the [BentoML quick start guide](https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb)

 1. Build and save Bento Bundle from [BentoML quick start guide](https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb)

-2. Create Sagemaker deployment with the deployment tool
+2. Create Sagemaker deployment with the deployment tool.
+Make sure you have the configuration file setup for your deployment.
+You can copy over the [sample config file](sagemaker_config.json) to get started.
+The config definitions are provided [here](#configuration-options)

     Run deploy script in the command line: